1. What aspects of child development does child psychology study?

 If the soul is constantly out of balance, children and adolescents are diagnosed with psychological disorders - fears, depressive disorders, hyperkinetic disorders such as ADHD.
 Triggers and reasons for this can range from biological factors to particularly stressful and unfavorable living conditions.

-Often parents' and caregivers' insecurities about daily family life and parenting contribute to the development of mental disorders and behavioral problems.
+Often, parent and caregiver insecurities about daily family life and parenting contribute to the development of mental disorders and behavioral problems.
 Conversely, parents and other caregivers can take a number of preventive measures to ensure that the child develops mentally healthy and feels mentally well.
 A sensitive approach to children's needs is as important as clear limits and rules.

 Each stage of a child's life presents new challenges for the parent.
 There are many decisions to be made.
 Each of these decisions also affects the psychological development of your children.
 That's why it's a matter of continuous, not constant, doubt.
 Did I have the right response?
 How could we have handled this problem better?
 How do I want to react next time?

 Conversations with other parents and caregivers are helpful, as well as (critical) reading of study guides.
 In the end, it's a matter of developing your own clear direction in education with all of these aspects in mind.
 Because, of course, in addition to love and care, you also need consistency to be a good role model for your children.
 What that path looks like is a matter of specific circumstances.

 In the end, you can probably figure out for yourself what's really good for your kids.